cortex-js/cortexjs.io/src/_pages/mathlive-guide-speech.md

     2.4 At the end of the creation, you will be provided by the access key and the secret access key.

 Carefully consider what you do with the access and secret access keys.
 Although with the setup above you have somewhat restricted them to a domain, they could be abused if accessed by an unauthorized user.
 To prevent this, you could require users to authenticate and use AWS Cognito.

+### Speech Output Format

+To configure the format of the speech output engine use the `textToSpeechMarkup` configuration option.
+Set it to:

+-   `'ssml'` to request an output using the SSML markup language.
+Both SRE and the MathLive rules can produce this format.
+-   `'mac'` to request an output using Mac OS speech markup, e.g. '[[slc 150]]'.
+This format can only be used on Mac OS (and may not work will all browsers).
+On platforms other than Mac OS, this option does nothing.
+-   `''` (empty string) to request no markup.

+The Amazon TTS engine supports SSML, and it is recommended to use this option for the highest quality.

 ### Using the Google Cloud TTS Engine